 An example, each year I compile a digital calendar for Scottish Episcopal Church clergy.
 Last year it took me about six weeks to complete it.
-This year the core taks took me five days—I scheduled it during a week of annual leave; and the rest of it took two evenings of three hours.
+This year the core tasks took me five days—I scheduled it during a week of annual leave; and the rest of it took two evenings of three hours.
 I was amazed!
 Look what can be achieved in such little time when you really put your mind to it.

 I was encouraged by Cal Newport’s experience that so much could be achieved in so little time, but I found The 12 Week Year‘s three blocks (strategic for deep work, buffer for shallow work, and breakout for rest) to be really helpful in helping me schedule the right time for each type of task.

-This year my big goal is to make significant steps in writing a book I’m currently working on, about my nine plus years in the National Youth Choir of Great Britain.
+This year my big goal is to make significant steps in writing a book I’m currently working on, about my eight plus years in the National Youth Choir of Great Britain.
 I expect I’ll blog about my progress as the year continues.

 If you are looking to boost your productivity this year then I thoroughly recommend both of these books.